helenebm98/EAM-AX7-TEST1703/09_Workspaces.md

 - Average closing age, showing average age of requests when they are no longer active, meaning they have been rejected or closed, or the related work order has been completed.

 - Number of new, active, and closed requests per day, displayed in three colors.
 This view does not inform you how many new or active requests have been closed.
-This view provides historical data from the latest 2-week period.
+This view provides historical data from the latest two-week period.

 ---